gemini-testing/testplane-retry-command/docs/en/testplane-retry-command.md

             ]
         },

-        // other hermione plugins...
+        // other testplane plugins...
     },

-    // other hermione settings...
+    // other testplane settings...
 }
 ```